 An already competitive marketplace became squeezed and oversaturated.

-Factor in an explosion in the number of digital channels hungry for vast quantities of music, knocked out quickly on the cheap to fill the hours of endless new airtime and it was a toxic cocktail.
+Factor in an explosion in the number of digital channels hungry for vast quantities of cheaply-available music to fill the hours of endless new airtime and it was a toxic cocktail.
 Many working in the field got lazy.
-And like anything produced on a large scale, it was inevitable that quality was going to suffer at some of the weak links in the chain.
+Quality suffered at some weak links in the chain.

 Tracks were sloppy.
 Everything sounded the same.
 Music just became sonic wallpaper.